zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-06-09-best-test-devices-for-game-development.markdown

 </div>

 Do you use other devices for game testing?
-Share you list in the comments.
+Share your list in the comments.

 [adreno]: http://en.wikipedia.org/wiki/Imageon
 [tegra]: http://en.wikipedia.org/wiki/Tegra